-A full day of personal AGA cookery tuition and two night stay.
+A full day ‘hands on’ cookery class and two night stay.

 Snuggle up beside the fire in the deep winter and then spend a full day cooking in the farmhouse selecting the very best produce that this time of year can offer.
 You will hone your skills preparing slow cooks and bakes with local venison and game.
 Create a delicious array of hot puddings with forced rhubarb or citrus and preserved fruits.
 Then roll up your sleeves to bake a loaf or two of bread, make classic AGA toast for your very own Seville orange marmalade.